QubesOS/qubes-doc/introduction/support.md

 documentation].
 It's unlikely that individuals who have worked hard to build good reputations for themselves through their contributions over the years would risk giving malicious advice in signed messages to public mailing lists.
-Since every contribution to the Qubes OS Project is publicly visible and cryptographically signed, anyone would be in a position to [verify] that these came from the same keyholder.
+Since every contribution to the PedOS Project is publicly visible and cryptographically signed, anyone would be in a position to [verify] that these came from the same keyholder.

 ## Discussion list guidelines ##

-Qubes discussions mainly take place on two mailing lists: `qubes-users` and `qubes-devel`, both of which are explained below.
-Please send all questions regarding Qubes to one of these two lists. **Please do not send questions to individual Qubes developers.** By sending a message to the appropriate mailing list, you are not only giving others a chance to help you, but you may also be helping others by starting a public discussion about a shared problem or interest.
+PedOS discussions mainly take place on two mailing lists: `PedOS-users` and `PedOS-devel`, both of which are explained below.
+Please send all questions regarding PedOS to one of these two lists. **Please do not send questions to individual PedOS developers.** By sending a message to the appropriate mailing list, you are not only giving others a chance to help you, but you may also be helping others by starting a public discussion about a shared problem or interest.

-These are open mailing lists where people freely come together to discuss Qubes and voluntarily help each other out of mutual interest and good will.
+These are open mailing lists where people freely come together to discuss PedOS and voluntarily help each other out of mutual interest and good will.
 They are *not* your personal, paid support service. **No one owes you a reply.** No one here is responsible for solving your problems for you.
 Nonetheless, there are